Lahma712/A--search-algorithm/README.md

 - A smaller <i>heuristic weight</i> results in a longer runtime but cheaper path
 - A bigger <i>heuristic weight</i> results in a smaller runtime but more expensive path

-However, this is more of a general guideline and does not strictly apply to every case, as there are limits to it.
+However, this is more of a general guideline and does not strictly apply to every case, as <b>there are limits to it</b>.
 This can be seen in the practical example below.
 # <b>Practical example:</b>

 This is a labyrinth that I drew.